ovanderzee/onscreenness/README.md

 As some elements are too big to be assigned the 'onscreen' class, the 'overscreen' class was created.
 The class 'overscreen' is assigned in two cases:

 * The element covers the viewport in one aspect and is entirely visible in the other aspect.
-* The element covers the viewport entirely
+* The element covers the viewport entirely.

-Appears together with 'crossscreen'.
+Class 'overscreen' appears together with 'crossscreen'.

 ### Styling and scripting